Lane Thomas Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies rank 12th in baseball in home runs surrendered (61 total, 1.1 per game).
+- Phillies pitchers combine to rank 11th in baseball in home runs given up (61 total, 1.1 per game).

-- Strahm (4-3 with a 3.20 ERA and 52 strikeouts in 39 1/3 innings pitched) gets the start for the Phillies, his eighth of the season.
+- Suarez (0-2) takes the mound for the Phillies in his fifth start of the season.
+He's put together a 7.13 ERA in 17 2/3 innings pitched, with 17 strikeouts.

-- His most recent time out was out of the bullpen on Thursday when the left-hander threw two innings against the New York Mets, surrendering one earned run while giving up two hits.
+- The left-hander last appeared on Tuesday against the New York Mets, when he went 6 2/3 innings, allowing two earned runs while giving up five hits.

-- The 31-year-old has a 3.20 ERA and 11.9 strikeouts per nine innings in 15 games this season, while giving up a batting average of .213 to opposing hitters.
+- The 27-year-old has an ERA of 7.13, with 8.7 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .306 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.